 Quality Comes First

-The camel single breasted overcoat that I am wearing is made of cashmere wool blend.
+The camel single-breasted overcoat that I am wearing is made of cashmere wool blend.
 It is 3/4 of full length and has a raglan sleeve.
-I combined a navy 2-button blazer with a pair of grey flannel trousers, a stripped light blue handmade shirt with contrast white collar and a pair of classic black oxford bespoke shoes.
+I combined a navy 2-button blazer with a pair of grey flannel trousers, a striped light blue handmade shirt with contrast white collar and a pair of classic black oxford bespoke shoes.
 I embellished my outfit with a solid grey tie, a floral pochette a pair of yellow socks and Longines Conquest Heritage watch.

 Get The Look